 The shopping experience

-- How they’re similar: Both retail and ecommerce rely on tactics like merchandising and curation to enhance the shopping experience and display products in an appealing way.
+- How they’re similar: Both retail and ecommerce businesses rely on tactics like merchandising and curation to enhance the shopping experience and display products in an appealing way.
 Brand identity also plays an important role in both mediums as a way to establish familiarity and consistency.

 - How they’re different: Online, shoppers have to rely on things like product descriptions, imagery, and reviews to make their decisions.
 They can also do a bit more research and compare prices for different items across different online retailers.

-In a physical store, however, shoppers can physically touch and interact with products or services.
+In a physical retail store, however, shoppers can physically touch and interact with products or services.
 For example, a customer can sit on a mattress to make sure it’s comfortable or try on shoes to ensure they’re true to size.
-Data suggests that this tactical approach can make consumers feel more confident in their purchases: An estimated 20% of items purchased from online retailers are returned, compared to just 9% of items bought from physical stores.
+Data suggests this tactical approach can make consumers feel more confident in their purchases: An estimated 20% of items purchased from online retailers are returned, compared to just 9% of items bought from physical stores.

 Ecommerce customer service is more reactive: Customers don’t necessarily need to interact with customer service agents to complete their purchases.
 Still, a good customer support team will be easy to reach via multiple channels like email, live chat, and social media.

 - How they’re similar: All online retailers and many brick-and-mortar stores offer shipping.
-The latter depends on the type of store—larger items like furniture are typically shipped, and some retail locations will also offer to ship items to you that are out of stock in-store.
+The latter depends on the type of retail store—larger items like furniture are typically shipped, and some retail locations will also offer to ship items to you that are out of stock in-store.